 Instructions

-- Now fill a measuring cup with ice and fill with cold water up to 500ml.
-Add this to the dissolved salt and bay leaf water.
+- Now fill a measuring cup with ice and fill it with cold water up to 500ml in total.
+Add this to the dissolved salt water.
 Let this cool completely before adding the ribs.

 - Set the oven to 350°F/175°C. Remove the ribs from the brine and place leave out to temper for about 20 minutes.
 Add the onions, garlic and bay leaves with the ribs to the casserole dish.
-In a separate pan bring the chicken stock to a boil and season gently with salt and pepper.
+In a separate pan, bring the chicken stock, salt and soy to a boil.
 Pour the hot stock over the ribs making sure the ribs are completely covered in liquid.
 Cover with a double layer of tin foil or a lid.
 Set in the oven for 2-2+1/2 hours.
 Check after 2 hours.
 The ribs are done when the bone pulls away effortlessly from the meat.
 If the ribs are still tough, put them back in the oven until they become tender.
 (Another +30 minutes)

-- After the ribs are cooked, let them cool in the braising liquid for about 30 minutes to 1 hour.
-If you are not going to cook the ribs today then wrap in plastic wrap and set in the fridge.
+- After the ribs are cooked, let them cool in the braising liquid for about 30 minutes.
+If you are not going to cook the ribs today then wrap in plastic wrap and set in the fridge once cooled.
 If you want to eat the ribs now then remove them from the liquid and set on paper towel.
 Set in the fridge and quickly chill for about 20 minutes.
 (This will make it easier to handle on the grill)

 - Now get that BBQ fired up!
 While you are waiting for the grill to heat up make the spice seasoning.
 Get a brush, bbq sauce and the softened butter ready.